 Please note that NC State University does not permit filming that endorses — or implies endorsement of — a business or organization (including nonprofits).
 In addition, if your film crew is requesting footage that would incorporate NC State trademarks, the NC State Trademark Licensing office will be contacted for approval.

 Requesting Approval to Film on Campus

 Review these guidelines to make sure you are in compliance with the university’s filming policies and procedures.
-University Communications requires at least two weeks’ advance notice for all filming requests to ensure adequate time for processing of paperwork and contracts.
+University Communications and Marketing requires at least two weeks’ advance notice for all filming requests to ensure adequate time for processing of paperwork and contracts.
 Filming projects that require university permission and a film contract include but are not limited to:

 - Feature films, short films, television programming (including reality television) and independent films

 - Documentaries that are categorized as news but require the signing of a contract

 All scripts must be approved by University Communications and Marketing prior to a filming request being considered.
 If approval is received, a location fee will determined based on factors including location, date, time, number of hours spent filming, size of crew, amount of equipment and potential disruption to campus.
 Production companies are responsible for gaining permission for use from individual facilities prior to submission of paperwork.
 Production companies must be able to provide contact information for each facility in the agreement submission.